Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/login/index.md

 toc: true
 ---

-After completing the registration successfully, log in to the Dashboard by inserting your username and password in the Login form.
-After confirming you are not a robot by clicking on the reCaptha tab, click on Continue.
+After completing the registration successfully, log in to the Dashboard by inserting your username and password in the Login form (see Figure ).
+Tick the reCaptha tab, click on Continue (see Figure ) to open the Home page (see sec. ).

 <figure id="Pic_31" class="centered-figure">